misterclayt0n/algorithms/README.md

-# Algorithms and Data Structures in Go && C
+# Algorithms and Data Structures in Go, C && Zig

 List of algorithms:
   - Linear Search -> $O(n)$